Current SCCA Solo and NASA Autocross Number and Class Marking Rules

 This one's important.
 Nowhere on the car should any other class or number markings be visible while on course.
 We've seen at local events that the codriver's "1" will be stuck on the trunk or roof.
 Technically, this is not legal.
 The same goes with the "L" if your car is being run in the ladies class as well.

 I can't say we've seen this happen in the past, but it's good of the SCCA to clarify.
+Additionally, all class letters we produce are upper case, complying with this line.

 There are a couple of points to note here.
 Make sure your class is immediately next (generally to the right) of your number.
 Especially notable for the blue tape and shoe polish crowd - numbers go on the body panels, not on windows.
 This is largely due to the fact that windows tend to be a difficult surface with which to contrast, as they are so reflective.
 Pertaining to that point, numbers must contrast with the panel color.
 That's why our outlined numbers are a top choice - combined with another number color, the white outline almost certainly offers contrast.